cloudmesh-book/book-latex-2018/cloud-clusters/chapters/sd-card.md

 * Diff should say that the two files are same

-## Excercise
+### Excercise

 E.SD-Card.1

-> Improve the Unbuntu SD-card documentation
+> Improve the Ubuntu SD-card documentation

 E.SD-Card.2

-> coudl a script be written that does the entire process via a python
+> Could a script be written that does the entire process via a python
 > or shell command in Ubuntu.

 E.SD-Card.2

-> coudl a script be written that does the entire process via a python
+> Could a script be written that does the entire process via a python
 > or shell command in OSX?

 E.SD-Card.3

-> coudl a script be written that does the entire process via a python
+> could a script be written that does the entire process via a python
 > or shell command in gitbash?

+E.SD-Card.4

+> In general the ubuntu documentation is complex, how can it be
+> simplified?